Best Beach Chair 2025

 Durability | 3

-Cons - Heavy, too big to carry, not the best looking
+Cons - Heavy, bulky when packed, not the best looking

 Advice We’d Give to A Friend